 Academic Monitoring of Student Athletes

-Each academic year the Office of Athletics presents each student athlete with a copy of the Sage Student-Athlete Handbook.
+Each academic year the Athletics Department presents each student athlete with a copy of the Sage Student-Athlete Handbook.
 The handbook can be found on the Sage Athletics website, www.sagegators.com.

 - The Sage Student-Athlete Handbook contains information on:

 - Class Attendance Policy for Student Athletes

 - For more information contact the Office of Athletics, 518-244-2283, [email protected]

 - In the event that a student has a complaint involving a faculty member or wishes to question a grade, the student should follow the procedures listed below:

 - Meet with the instructor involved.
 In the best interests of both parties, resolution ideally should be reached at this stage.

 - Meet with the instructor’s department chairperson or program coordinator if resolution is not reached between the student and instructor.

 - Meet with the Dean of the College, only in the event that the student feels procedures were not followed.